-- Microsoft recently announced Windows 11 that comes with a fresh and streamlined user interface.
+- Microsoft recently announced Windows 11, which has a fresh and streamlined user interface.

 - macOS has been known for years for its minimalistic interface and security, so it’s an operating system of choice for many.

-- Today we’ll compare Windows 11 vs Big Sur and try to find out which one ticks most boxes in terms of security and performance.
+- Today we’ll compare Windows 11 vs. macOS Ventura and find out which ticks most boxes in terms of security and performance.

 Windows 11 was announced recently, and many are looking forward to it.
-We already compared Windows 10 and Windows 11, and we can say with certainty that Windows 11 is a major step forward.
+We have already compared Windows 10 and 11, and we can confidently say that Windows 11 is a significant step forward.

-Judging by Windows 11 build 22000.65, the new Windows looks pretty enticing with its interesting design and features, but is it better than its main competitor, macOS?
+Judging by Windows 11 build 22000.65, the new Windows looks pretty enticing with its exciting design and features, but is it better than its main competitor, macOS?

-In today’s guide, we’re going to compare Windows 11 and macOS and see which is the better operating system for you.
+Today’s guide will compare Windows 11 and macOS Ventura and see your better operating system.

-However, that’s not all, the Taskbar on Windows 11 is moved to the center, similarly to the Dock on macOS, so it seems that Microsoft is taking notes from Apple when it comes to the design.
+However, that’s not all; the Taskbar on Windows 11 is moved to the center, similar to the Dock on macOS, so it seems that Microsoft is taking notes from Apple regarding the design.

 Not all users like this change, and fortunately, you can move Start Menu to the left on Windows 11 if you don’t like how it looks while it’s centered.